mahmoud0020/myReadBook/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├──Components
+    |    ├──HomeComponents
+    |    |   ├──Read.js #this component show all Books that user is Read.
+    |    |   ├──CurrentlyReading.js #this component show all Books that user is CurrentlyReading.
+    |    |   └──WantToRead.js    #this component show all Books that user is WantToRead.
+    |    ├──SearchComponents
+    |    |    ├──FindBook.js  #this component search for book in api and send result to ShowFindBook component.
+    |    |    └──ShowFindBook.js # this component show all matched Books from FindBook component.
+    |    └──ShelfControl.js
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.